 Brits in Dubai can rent a car with a UK driver’s licence.
 Make sure that you have the correct insurance in place to drive, alongside travel insurance.

 Driving is safe and air-conditioned rental cars can be a comfortable way of getting around.
 It’s a popular pastime for people in Dubai to cruise around showing off luxury cars, and driving is a common mode of transport.
+You may need a 1968 International Driving Permit in limited situations.

 Public transport is very modern and very high-quality.
 The metro covers a large proportion of the city and offers good views, as most of the line is above ground.
 Buses are popular among residents and bus stops are air-conditioned for when you need to wait.
 This is one of the more cost-effective ways of getting around.